perghosh/Data-oriented-design/README.md

 | `target code` | Code in each separate target are only used in that target and isn't placed in a namespace, other than that style is similar to source code |
 | `play code` | no rules, do as you wish |
 | `test code` | no rules, do as you wish |

+## About Hungarian Notation or evolution of it
+*Why write code with this style*

+- Improved Code Search and Navigation:
+  -  Consistent naming conventions make it incredibly easy to search for specific variables across the entire codebase.
+This significantly speeds up debugging, refactoring, and understanding existing code.

+- Enhanced Code Readability and Collaboration:
+  -  When all developers adhere to the same naming conventions, the code becomes much easier to read and understand, even for developers who are unfamiliar with specific parts of the project.
+This fosters better collaboration and knowledge sharing within the team.

+- Reduced Cognitive Load and Improved Flow:
+  - When developers can quickly grasp what variables are.  it significantly reduces the mental effort required to understand code to work with it.
+Not needing to remember variables frees up cognitive resources.
+When variable names clearly indicate their type or purpose, developers can more easily identify the relevant parts of the code that require their attention, without being distracted by irrelevant details.

+- Increased Development Speed:
+  - With a well-defined set of naming conventions, developers can quickly select appropriate names for variables, reducing the time spent on trivial decisions.
+This can lead to a noticeable increase in development speed and overall productivity.

+- Forced Reflection on Object Purpose:
+  - If a variable containing the object name is difficult to understand, it often signals an issue with the object's name itself.
+Developers are forced to critically evaluate the object's purpose and consider if a more suitable name exists.

 ### Learn while reading code
 Developers read a lot of code.
 To improve their skills, they should write code that's easy to learn from.